gagan3012/keytotext/scripts/README.md

-# Pretrain and Fine-tune a T5 model with Flax on GCP
+# Pretrain and Fine-tune a T5 model with Flax on GCP (Approach abandoned)

 This tutorial details how pretrain and fine-tune a [FlaxT5](https://github.com/huggingface/transformers/blob/master/src/transformers/models/t5/modeling_flax_t5.py) model from HuggingFace using a TPU VM available on Google Cloud.